AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu
 * Cracking the Coding Interview

+## Day 106: Nov 6 2021
+### Today's progress:

+Completed another video of the web development course, and another CTCI challenge (binaryToString).
+Completed the "GitHub" section and started the EJS module.
+Very interesting section!

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Cracking the Coding Interview

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla